Microsoft Teams

 1. Create/Configure Teams App in Developer Portal

-Navigate to the Teams Developer Portal (
+Go to the Teams Developer Portal

 App features:

-Click "Bot"
+Click Bot

 2. Publish in Teams Admin Center